Azure/mlops-templates/README.md

 As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
+- Improving this README.MD file to provide a greater experience
 - Updating SUPPORT.MD with content about this project's support experience
 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README